Here's some of the random e-mail (jokes and otherwise) that we've found

 25. If you decide to start dancing in the street, everyone you meet will know all the steps.

-26. Police departments give their officers personality tests to make sure they are deliberately assigned a partner who is their total opposite.
+26. Police departments give their officers personality tests to make sure they are deliberately assigned a partner who is their total

 27. When they are alone, all foreign military officers prefer to speak to each other in English.